pagopa/trial-system/.changeset/hot-boats-hide.md

 "functions-subscription": patch
 ---

-[IOPLT-610] - Add trial existence check on subscription creation
+[IOPLT-610] - Check trial exists when creating a subscription